GSA/srt-api/README.md

 * It will also install Node Version 16, which is the requirement for this project.
 * This script will then install and update all of the required Node modules.
 ## Running and Configuration
-The `npm run start` command will start the server.
+The `npm run dev` command will start the server.
 Database configuration options are read from server/dbConfig/dbConfig.js and general configuration from server/config/config.js file. dbConfig.json holds the configuration for every environment the app my be run in and the specific configuration for this run is chosen based on the NODE_ENV environment variable.

 Database connection information is stored in the dbConfig.js file but will be overridden by any settings in the VCAP_SERVICES environment variable.
 This feature allows cloud.gov to inject the proper database connection information upon startup.
 ## Deployment